PontusO/AK2_gLCD/readme.txt

 readme.txt file for Arduino glcd library

+NOTICE:
+This repo is based on the semi-official Arduino library found on google code.
+It has been updated to work with my own AK2_MEGA board that uses a different pin mapping from the origina Mega board.
+/Pontus

 INSTALL
 This library should be unziped into a folder named glcd in the libraries directory.
 If you already have a folder called libraries in your Arduino